tan2pow16/RandomStuff/README.md

 # RandomStuff

-Some random codes I made or stuffs I gathered that I'd like to share.
+Some random codes I made or stuff I gathered that I'd like to share.